Hike from Hohneck to the Frankenthal-Missheimle nature reserve

 From the Rocks Trail to the Frankenthal Nature Reserve

-Here is the Sentier des Roches.
+The Sentier des Roches is one of Alsace’s most famous hiking trails.
 This is not the most difficult part of the path but again, be careful!
 The path, with beautiful views of the valley on one side and a tangle of monumental stones and vegetation on the other, has a lot of charm but keep a careful eye on where you step!

 You will soon come to a crossroads indicating the Frankenthal inn.
 You can go there and back, just to have a drink or a bite to eat, it will take you 30 minutes at the most and the path is very nice (but narrow and slippery so be careful!).